My Story

 That mindset carried me through a series of leaps: from Deutsche Bank to IKEA, from local facility manager in Ulm to Regional Manager of 11 stores, to national roles at IKEA Germany HQ.
 However, the breakthrough came with my first international project: The Global Sustainable IKEA Store Project.

 At age 32, I led a cross-functional global team, reporting to top executives and presenting to the IKEA Group Board.
-That led me to Russia, first as Head of Sustainability, then also leading Innovation & Customer Experience.
+That led me to Russia, first as Head of Sustainability, then as Head of Innovation & Customer Experience.
 Eventually, I moved to Sweden to become the Global Head of Innovation for IKEA Centres.

 I led teams across countries and cultures, often without direct authority.
 I had to learn cultural empathy, matrix leadership, and how to build trust across time zones.
 My mentors at IKEA taught me something priceless: It’s all about the human.